cheshire-cat-ai/local-cat/README.md

 ## Use Ollama with MacOS GPU Acceleration

 Ollama normally handles running the model with GPU acceleration.
-In order to use GPU acceleration on Mac OS it is recommended to run Ollama alongside Docker Desktop.
+In order to use GPU acceleration on Mac OS it is recommended to run Ollama directly on the host machine rather than inside Docker.
 More info [here](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image).
-This mean that to use local-cat you have to install the classic (and recommended) menu bar app version of Ollama and run a multi-container docker application that run only the cat-code and qdrant containers.
-To do this use the file `docker-compose-macos.yml` for running the local cat and point in cat LLM settings the Ollama Base URL to `http://host.docker.internal:11434`.
-This will allow docker's containers to send requests to your local ollama service while enjoying the GPU acceleration.
+> Note: This is recommended until GPU acceleration is supported by Docker Desktop on MacOS.

+To use local-cat with GPU acceleration on Mac:
+- Install the menu bar app version of Ollama, which is the current recommended setup for MacOS users.
+- Use the `docker-compose-macos.yml` to start local-cat, running only cheshire_cat_core and cheshire_cat_vector_memory containers.
+- Configure the Ollama Base URL in the cat's LLM settings to `http://host.docker.internal:11434`.
+> Note: This configuration allows Docker containers to communicate with your locally running Ollama service and leverage MacOS GPU acceleration.